Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Basic Definition

 \begin{defini}{ } If $\phi$ and $\psi$ are $\in$-statements in prenex normal form, then we refer to an ordered pair $(F,G)$, consisting of an effectivizer $F$ of $\phi$ and an effectivizer $G$ of $\psi$, as an effectivizer of $\phi\oplus\psi$. \end{defini}

 \begin{remark} This notation is a mere matter of convenience.
-Effectivizers for $\phi\oplus\psi$ are easily (and, in particular, effectively) converted into effectivizers for the prenex normal form of $\phi\wedge\psi$ and vice versa. \end{remark}
+Effectivizers for $\phi\oplus\psi$ are easily (and, in particular, effectively) converted into effectivizers for the prenex normal form of $\phi\wedge\psi$ and vice versa.
+Note, in particular, that this does \textit{not} define a \textit{formula} ``$\phi\oplus\psi$''. \end{remark}

-We recall how OTM-programs can be modified to allow for calls to (class) functions $F$ mapping sets of ordinals to sets of ordinals as explained in \cite{Ca2016}, Definition $4$: The Turing commands are ammended by a new $F$ command, and the machine works with an additional tape $T$ (which, in \cite{Ca2016}, was dubbed ``miracle tape'').
+We recall how OTM-programs can be modified to allow for calls to (class) functions $F$ mapping sets of ordinals to sets of ordinals as explained in \cite{Ca2016}, Definition $4$: The Turing commands are supplemented by a new $F$ command, and the machine works with an additional tape $T$ (which, in \cite{Ca2016}, was dubbed ``miracle tape'').
 The machine can operate on $T$ as it does on any other tape; when the $F$-command is carried out, the set of ordinals $x$ coded by the current content of $T$ is replaced by $F(x)$.
 To indicate that the $F$-OTM-program $P$ is run in the class function $G$ (mapping sets of ordinals to sets of ordinals) in the input $x$, we write $P^{G}(x)$.
 In this way, OTM-programs can work relative to effectivizers.
 In order to simplify our exposition, we refer to these ``$F$-OTM-programs'' as OTM-programs in this paper from now on.

 The following now generalizes \cite{Ca2018}, Definition $4$ and Definition $5$ (which, in turn, is a variant of classical effective reducibility and Weihrauch reducibility for OTM-computability) to formulas of arbitrary quantifier complexity: